 Volume Control Panel Pro is one of a few decent customization apps for your volume panel.
-This one lets you switch between horizontal and vertical sliders, use your actual volume buttons to active it, and even do neat stuff like control your media with double taps.
+This one lets you switch between horizontal and vertical sliders, use your actual volume buttons to activate it, and even do neat stuff like control your media with double taps.
 Additionally, you can change the colors and themes of it to match what you have going on with your current theme.
 It’s cheap and it worked pretty well in our testing.
 Volume Styles (Google Play link) is another volume panel customization app in case Volume Control Panel Pro doesn’t work for you.

 Price: Free with in-app purchases